welcoming veteran home

 Because we interpret and operate a working boatyard and have expertise in boatbuilding, boat repair, commercial fishing, and other on-the-water uses, Gig Harbor BoatShop is uniquely suited to owning, operating, and maintaining the 62-foot purse seiner.
 The BoatShop will utilize the Veteran to carry out its mission and vision through a flexible, accessible, and mobile programming venue - designed to share a local cultural icon and occupational traditions of commercial fishing and boatbuilding with the public.

 WHAT WILL THE VETERAN DO?
 Gig Harbor BoatShop views the Veteran as a community resource.
-We intend to provide public access to the Veteran through educational and experiential programming beginning in summer 2017.
+We provide public access to the Veteran through educational and experiential programming.

-The BoatShop will utilize licensed captains including experienced seine skippers and a passionate and talented Veteran management team.
+The BoatShop utilizes licensed captains including experienced seine skippers and a passionate and talented Veteran management team.
 Veteran programming may be financially supported through fundraising, through program income, and potentially with proceeds from commercial fishing.

 HOW CAN I GET INVOLVED?
-Own a piece of history and become a Friend of the Veteran, a charter group formed to support the initial phases of the Veteran start-up.
-Friends of the Veteran members will enjoy benefits such as exclusive invitations to Veteran events, progress updates, and more.
-The BoatShop is also accepting donations to support the Veteran and its programming.
-Watch for Friends of the Veteran to roll out later in 2017.
+Own a piece of history and become a Friend of the Veteran, a charter group formed to support the Veteran and her programming.
+Friends of the Veteran members will enjoy benefits such as a complimentary excursion aboard Veteran, Veteran apparel, and opportunities to volunteer and serve on board.
+Click here to learn more.